0

-According to the U.S. Bureau of Labor Statistics, slips-and-falls make up a significant number of general industry accidents, second only to overexertion.
-They account for 15% of all accidental deaths as a cause of fatalities.
-In 2018, there were 5,250 total fatalities in all sectors, 791 of them were from slips, trips, and falls. [reference: http://www.bls.gov/iif/]
+According to the U.S. Bureau of Labor Statistics, slips-and-falls make up a significant number of general industry accidents.
+There were 450,540 injuries from 2021-2022.
+In 2023, 17% of all workplace fatalities were from slips, trips, and falls. [reference: bls.gov/iif]

 Stay up-to-date with the latest safety standards from these publications.